Windrose 22

 The designs have sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The optional sliding galley is located on the starboard side and slides under the cockpit for stowage.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 52 in.

-The designs have a PHRF racing average handicap of 246 and a hull speed of 5.6 kn.
+The designs have a hull speed of 5.6 kn.